connervieira/Predator/CONFIGURATION.md

 - `max_nearest_camera_range`
     - This setting determines the maxmium distance that Predator will consider when displaying the nearest traffic camera.
     - Any cameras detected outside this range will be ignored.
+- `record_telemetry`
+    - This setting determines whether or not Predator will log the information it displays while operating in information mode.
+    - When set to `true`, all of the the raw information displays that are available under the `displays` configuration value will be recorded, regardless of whether they are turned on.
+        - This configuration value only records raw data, like speed, altitude, and number of connected satellites.
+It does not record the nearest traffic camera, or similar information.
+        - If `gps_enabled` is set to `false`, then all GPS-dependent information will be left as placeholders.
+    - When enabled, a log file will be created in the root project directory named `information_recording.csv`.
+        - This file follows this format: `time,current_speed,current_latitude,current_longitude,current_altitude,current_track,current_connected_satellite_count`